Clemson’s D.J. Uiagalelei continuing proud tradition of Polynesian quarterbacks

 Tuleifofoa began in the coastal village of Faleasiu, David across the way near Pago Pago in Futiga, known as the southernmost town in the United States (at the 14 South latitude).
 She emigrated to Hawaii as a teenager; he did likewise after high school.
 They met there, then later raised their children in Southern California.

 Now they have this dynamic, electric grandson aged 19, three years older than their other dynamic, electric grandson, a California high school defensive end who stands 6-foot-6 and 250 and already has Clemson fans asking Dad if Matayo might follow, please.
-(Noting Matayo’s sprout from 6-0 to 6-6 in recent years, Dave said, “So the one-on-one basketball game’s changed.”)
+(Noting Matayo’s sprout from 6-0 to 6-6 in recent years, Dave said, “So the one-on-one basketball games changed.”)
 They have a polyglot grandson who has crossed the country for school, who is half-German and half-Black on his mother’s side, whose great-uncle Rolland “Bay” Lawrence played eight seasons (1973-80) at defensive back for the Atlanta Falcons, and who shows a refined knowledge of the history of Polynesians in American football.

 He said in a video news conference in Clemson this week, “I look up to all the Polynesian quarterbacks that have come before me.
 I mean, there’s been countless quarterbacks.
-I know Marcus Mariota is a huge one (and won the 2014 Heisman Trophy).
+I know [2014 Heisman Trophy winner] Marcus Mariota is a huge one.
 I remember watching Oregon.
-I think my favorite quarterback was Jeremiah Masoli; he was the quarterback at Oregon who came before (Mariota).
+I think my favorite quarterback was Jeremiah Masoli; he was the quarterback at Oregon who came before [Mariota].
 But that was my favorite quarterback growing up, probably ever.
 But I mean, there’s been countless quarterbacks.
 You have the ‘Throwin’ Samoan, you have all types of people.
 You have Marques Tuiasosopo, Tua right now, Tua’s younger brother Taulia.
 There’s been a lot of Polynesian quarterbacks.
 George Malauulu.”

 In that passage, he had mentioned Jack Thompson, the “Throwin’ Samoan” of the 1970s and 1980s from Washington State, the Cincinnati Bengals and the Tampa Bay Buccaneers; and Tuiasosopo, from the 1990s and 2000s from the University of Washington and then mostly the Oakland Raiders; and Malauulu, from the early 1990s at the University of Arizona.
 There had always been a trickle and a presence largely on the West Coast, but now it has gushed and sprawled.